Plombo/vcromclaim/README.md

   original sound data has been removed from the ROM, by re-encoding the PCM sound data to BRR and restoring the BRR data to its original place in the ROM.
 * Automatically extracts the built-in manuals in VC games.
-* Automatically extracts saves for NES, SNES, Genesis, Master System, Nintendo 64 and Neo Geo games, converting them to the formats used by popular emulators for those platforms.
+* Automatically extracts saves for all formats, except PC Engine / TurboGrafx16 / TurboGrafx CD.
 * Displays useful debugging information in the extraction process.
 * Cross-platform - compatible with Linux, Windows, Mac OS X, and any other platform supported by Python.